wfondrie/snakemake-beer-proteomics/README.md

 |- params             # Parameter files.
 |  `- comet.params    # The Comet search parameters.
 |
+|- logs               # Log files from the various steps of the pipelne.
 |- envs               # The installed conda environement.
+|- job.sh             # An example SGE job script to run the workflow.
 |- README.md          # This file.
 `- LICENSE            # MIT.
 ```